EdanStasiuk/Bytelink/README.md

-# url-shortner-ip-grabber
+# Bytelink
-URL shortner for IP tracking.
+Bytelink is an IP grabber and URL shortener that is hosted on Firebase at https://bytelink-ip.web.app.